fheezy/Code-Quiz-/README.md

 ## Deployed Webpage

-click this [link](file:///Users/farhanhoque/Desktop/projects/Code-Quiz-/index.html) in order to deploy this application.
+click this [link](https://github.com/fheezy/Code-Quiz-) in order to deploy this application.

 ## Credits

-I've created this website howver feel free to vist my [Github](https://github.com/fheezy) page to see any previous to recent projects i have worked on!
+I've created this website however feel free to vist my [Github](https://github.com/fheezy) page to see any previous to recent projects i have worked on!

 ## License
 MIT License